Beginners (Age 3/4)

 In Intermediate Foundation, Intermediate, Advanced Foundation grades Classical Ballet technique is studied in more depth with the introduction of pointe work.
 Success in these exams is necessary for those who wish to undertake professional training and the exams also carry UCAS points which count towards university applications.

 Every two years Pointe the Way Ballet School presents a Summer Showcase at Solihull Arts Complex.
-All children in Grade One and above are included in the show (Beginners/Pre-Primary/Primary are not usually included).
-Each class performs two dances; one in the first half of the show and the other in the second half.
+All children in Pre-primary and above are included in the show (pre school students not usually included).
+Each class performs at least one dance in the first half of the show and then potentially a second in the second half.
 A brand new costume is provided by the school which must be purchased by parents and which the children keep after the final performance.
 A professional DVD of the show is produced which may be purchased by parents.
 These have proved extremely popular with parents and children alike as it is a wonderful record of each child's progress and development throughout their time in the school.